OnkarGorule/Automated-Data-Analysis/README.md

 ## Automated Data Analysis
 Automated Data Analysis is a web application built with Python (Flask), HTML, and CSS that transforms CSV uploads into immediate statistical insights.
 Users can upload a CSV file, select statistical tests (e.g., t-tests, ANOVA, chi-square, nonparametric tests), customize significance levels (α-levels), and view interactive charts generated with Plotly.
+In addition, it integrates machine learning algorithms such as regression, classification, and clustering, allowing users to perform predictive modeling and evaluate performance metrics directly within the platform.
 ## Features

 - **CSV Upload**: Easily upload your dataset in CSV format.